 Make the white man look superior, it's always been their rule

-Now I can't believe we celebrate Thanksgiving as a holiday of unity and pea
+Now I can't believe we celebrate Thanksgiving as a holiday of unity and peace

 If I had my way, we'd all dress in black